-The Contractor shall ensure that no invasive plant species, as defined and listed as Invasive, Likely Invasive, or Potentially Invasive, by the Massachusetts Invasive Plant Advisory Group http://www.massnrc.org/MIPAG, are introduced or spread around the site by construction activities including but not limited to improperly cleaned construction equipment and importation of infected materials such as borrow, compost, nursery stock, seed, or hay bales.
+The Contractor shall ensure that no invasive plant species, as defined and listed by the Massachusetts Invasive Plant Advisory Group, are introduced or moved around the site by construction activities either by improperly cleaned construction equipment or importation of infected materials such as borrow, compost, nursery stock, seed, or hay bales.
 Corrective measures, if necessary, shall be made by the Contractor as directed by the Engineer.

-The Contractor shall be solely responsible for all costs associated with ensuring that invasive species are not introduced or spread around the site by construction activities and for all corrective measures required for as long as necessary to eliminate the introduced invasive plant species and prevent re-establishment of same.
+The Contractor shall be solely responsible for all costs associated with ensuring that invasive species are not introduced or moved around the site by construction activities and for all corrective measures required for as long as necessary to eliminate the introduced invasive plant species and prevent re-establishment of same.